 Then you need to import the following modules from the Modules gallery in the order given below:

-The Az Automation and Az Network modules are dependent on Az Accounts, so make sure that Az Accounts module is imported first.
+The Az Automation and Az Network modules are dependent on Az Accounts, so make sure that the Az Accounts module is imported first.

 Create PowerShell Runbooks